etkayapar/bamRefine/README.md

 non-authentic (post mortem damage artifact) SNPs, or ignoring transition SNPs alltogether.
 Thus, avoiding a substantial amount of data loss that is encountered when using mainstream pipelines.

+You can install `bamrefine` from PyPI using `pip`.
+Upon installation of the package, the command `bamrefine` should be available to you.

 ## Masking strategy